torfinnberset/libusbp/README.md

 ## Documentation

-For detailed documentation of this library, see the header files `libusb.h` and `libusbp.hpp` in the `include` directory.
-You can also use Doxygen to generate documentation from the files in this repository.
+For detailed documentation of this library, see the header files `libusb.h` and `libusbp.hpp` in the `include` directory, and see the `.md` files in this directory.
+You can also use [Doxygen](http://doxygen.org/) to generate documentation from those files.

 ## Version history